 - League of Legends - A MOBA developed by several of the team who worked on DotA Allstars (including Guinsoo), it was the first to come up with matchmaking system, simplified mechanics to attract the casuals more and an actually deep lore to keep the fans attached to the characters on more personal levels.
 Released in 2009, it was also only the second "formal" MOBA (IE not a game mod) behind Demigod, listed below, giving it more room to shine.
 It took from World of Warcraft the title of "Most Played Game in the World" and retained it through much of The New '10s before being dethroned by Battle Royale Games.

-- Dota 2 - Originally created as a straight port of Defense of the Ancients: All-Stars, remade on the Source engine (and later the Source 2 engine) by both Valve Software and one of the original's team, IceFrog.
-Though gameplay started off practically identical to DotA's aside from various quality-of-life improvements, superior graphics, and original character designs for the heroes (to avoid copyright issues with Blizzard), it has stopped sharing updates with its predecessor in 2015, and has since introduced new heroes, items, and mechanics such as the talent tree to evolve its gameplay.
+- Dota 2 - A straight port of Defense of the Ancients, remade on the Source engine (and later the Source 2 engine) by both Valve Software and one of the original's team, IceFrog.
+Gameplay started off practically identical to DotA's aside from various quality-of-life improvements, superior graphics, and original character designs for the heroes (to avoid copyright issues with Blizzard); since support for its predecessor was dropped in 2015, it has since introduced new heroes, items, and mechanics such as the talent tree to evolve its gameplay.
 Though not quite as popular as League, it still draws a huge e-sports scene by virtue of having the largest prize pools in the world.

 - Smite - Made by Hi-Rez Studios, who made Global Agenda.
 Notable for putting the action in over-the-shoulder 3rd person for a more action-packed experience, while still sticking faithfully to the genre formula.
 Based around mythologies from all over the word where you take control as gods such as Thor, Hades, Ra and many more.
 Also available for PS4 and Xbox One